 We drove through Twin Falls, Idaho with its beautiful views of the Snake River from the Perrine Memorial bridge lookout point.
-A last-minute decision to go off route and take a detour via Craters of the Moon National Preserve on our way to Yellowstone turned out to be a great call.
+A last-minute decision to go off route to take a detour via Craters of the Moon National Preserve, on our way to Yellowstone, turned out to be a great call.

 Craters of the Moon NP is aptly named.
 You cannot describe it any other way.
 For some stretches of road, all you can see on either side are the pitch black lava rock, craters, and soil.
 It looks as if you’re on the moon.
 It’s otherworldly and an incredible sight to see.

 We drove through the preserve and stopped at the lookout points along the way from where we saw plenty of its black lava rocks and craters.
 We read the info boards to learn more but we didn’t go into the park on other trails because the sun was low and we wanted to find our campground before dark.